 Beautiful Meteora – about 4 hours from Villa Gabriella

-The Tsililis family have created an iconic vineyard in the region to highlight the particularities of the terroir and to revive rare Greek grape varieties in the production of their wines.
+The Tsililis family created an iconic vineyard in the region to highlight the particularities of the terroir and to revive rare Greek grape varieties in the production of their wines.
 Inspired by the mystical landscape of Meteora, they’ve leveraged the unusual soil composition created by Meteora’s famous rock formations.
 This gives low yields of high-quality grapes grown on east-west slopes of 10-30 degrees and at altitudes of 280-350m.
 The warm continental climate moderated by frequent cooler winds from the Pindos mountains to the north means the grapes ripen fully, but progressively, with little risk of disease.
 This allows a fully certified organic wine-making process.
 Together these elements create grapes with concentrated flavours and balanced acidity that make distinctive wines using a process that’s in harmony with nature.

 They also pride themselves on the beautiful artwork in each wine’s label.
 In the case of our 2021 selections this is “The Grape & the Man.
 The Vine and the Ascetic Monk”.